32blit/32blit-sdk/docs/Windows-WSL.md

 # Building & Running on Win32 (WSL and MinGW) <!-- omit in toc -->

 These instructions cover setting up Windows Subsystem for Linux so that you can cross-compile Windows-compatible binaries with MinGW.
+This approach is included for completeness but not recommended, since MinGW binaries are statically linked and much larger than the Visual Studio output.

-They assume a basic knowledge of the Linux command-line, installing tools and compiling code from source.
+A basic knowledge of the Linux command-line, installing tools and compiling code from source is assumed.

 If you're more familiar with Visual Studio then you should [follow the instructions in Windows-VisualStudio.md](Windows-VisualStudio.md)